St. Regis New York: Branded suites

+Another branded suite, themed to the film Chevalier, opened at the St. Regis in May 2023.
+It is decorated with 18th-century Parisian memorabilia inspired by the film, as well as artwork from the film.

-Notable people
+Notable people and events

 Among the earliest events at the St. Regis Hotel was a 1904 banquet for Japanese Prince Fushimi Sadanaru, as well as a dinner dance in honor of then-U.S. president Theodore Roosevelt's niece Corinne Robinson.
 The King Cole Room hosted literary personalities such as Michael Arlen, Lucius Beebe, John McClain, and Quentin Reynolds.
 By the 1960s, the hotel was frequented by film and theatrical personalities such as Marlene Dietrich, Mary Martin, Joan Fontaine, Leland Hayward, Rex Harrison, and Alfred Hitchcock, as well as Marilyn Monroe.
 Guests also included noble families and heads of state, such as former Belgian king Leopold III and his wife Lilian; Italian countess Marina Cicogna; and former Swiss president Max Petitpierre.
 In addition, it hosted "society regulars" such as the Astor, Gould, and Whitney families.
 In the 1980s, The Globe and Mail said the hotel had hosted "every U.S. president since its opening".

 The hotel has had a number of permanent residents.
 The hotel's residents in the early 20th century included mining magnate Daniel Guggenheim and inventor Nikola Tesla.
 Regulars at the St. Regis's residents in the 1960s included television executive William Paley and his wife Babe, as well as O. O. McIntyre's wife.
 The artist Salvador Dalí and his wife Gala lived at the hotel every fall and winter from 1966 to 1973.
 In addition, by the 1970s, the hotel's guests included Gerald Ford, Bob Hope, Elizabeth Taylor, and several American astronauts.
 John Lennon recorded a demo of "Happy Xmas (War Is Over)" in his room.

 The St. Regis Roof has hosted performers such as the Count Basie Orchestra and Edie Adams.
 The New York Times wrote in 1967: "A sure sign that summer has arrived in the city, socially at least, is the opening of the St. Regis-Sheraton Roof."
+In addition, the St. Regis New York first served Abrau-Durso's Nazdorovya champagne during détente in 1975, the first Soviet champagne exported to the United States.